-Call for Participation: Material Histories of Home Economics, Center for Design and Material Culture Research Workshop, 2021-2022
+Material Histories of Home Economics, A Center for Design and Material Culture Research Workshop, 2021-2022

-For the 2021-2022 academic year the Center for Design and Material Culture in the School of Human Ecology at the University of Wisconsin Madison invites proposals for essays and other research-based projects that explore the material culture foundation of home economics and its subsequent transformations as schools of human ecology.
+For the 2021-2022 academic year the Center for Design and Material Culture in the School of Human Ecology at the University of Wisconsin Madison invited proposals for essays and other research-based projects that explore the material culture foundation of home economics and its subsequent transformations as schools of human ecology (application window closed August 1, 2021).
 Accepted participants will be invited to participate in a virtual bi-weekly meeting in which papers will be workshopped with an eye to publishing an edited collection on this topic.
 Led by Professors Sarah Anne Carter and Marina Moskowitz, the edited collection will explore the connections between material culture and human ecology, and the ways in which the historical connections inform the present and future of both areas of study.

 Home economics developed in the late nineteenth century as a course of study on US university campuses focused on applying Progressive Era desires for efficiency and social care to all aspects of home life.
 While scholars have looked at the ways in which this movement allowed women to engage in academic pursuits with new authority, or to reimagine the home as scientific, among other topics, an important aspect of this movement has been overlooked: its material history.